 If you wish to disable real-time monitoring as follows:

-Disable Windows Defender real-time monitoring
+Disable Microsoft Defender real-time monitoring in Windows Server

 To disable real-time monitoring, start a Windows PowerShell console as an administrator run the following command, and hit Enter: